Science & Conservation Outreach

 One of the most enjoyable parts of a research program is getting to share your message!
 Below are some of the ways I've shared conservation messages, and ways that I've served academic and conservation communities.

 I've been involved with PARC since 2014, first as Communications Intern and then Communications Specialist.
-My duties involve putting together the annual report; managing internal communications; and participating in strategic planning and ongoing tasks of the Executive Committee.
-I also oversee the other interns, and have been involved in developing a social media strategy.
+My duties involved putting together the annual report; managing internal communications; and participating in strategic planning and ongoing tasks of the Executive Committee.
+I also oversaw the other interns, and was involved in developing a social media strategy.

 During my summers at MLBS, I've been involved in a number of public outreach activities.
 Though the audiences vary, the ultimate goal is to teach children and adults what it means to be a field biologist; explain the "whats" and "whys" of my research; and promote the conservation of local wildlife.
 Audiences include:

 I've been involved with the BEES student task team on and off throughout my PhD experience.
 My involvement includes: